Playing with Points

 When you apply for and are approved for a Sapphire Reserve card, you will be offered a huge number of points to spend a certain amount of money in a certain amount of time.
 The spending requirement is generally in the range of $3000 – $4000 in the first 3-4 months.
 This sounds like a lot, but if you put everything you spend on the card, you’ll be amazed at how quickly it adds up.

 The sign-in bonus fluctuates, and it is a good idea to keep an eye out for the best deal.
-It is generally at least 60,000 points but has risen to 75,000, 80,000, and even 100,000 on occasion.
-These points alone, when used most efficiently, can be worth twice the annual fee, and even more.
+It is generally at a minimum of 60,000 points but rises to 75,000, 80,000, and even 100,000 or more on occasion.
+These sign-on points alone, when used efficiently, can be easily be worth the annual fee, and frequently even more.

 Everyday Spending